Harsha Chenji, Ph.D.

 Bio

-I was an Associate Professor in the School of EECS at Ohio University, where I led the Wireless Systems Research Group (WSRG).
-My areas of research include quantum information, quantum networks, AI for material science, wireless optical and cellular networks, computer architecture and space cybersecurity.
+I am an Associate Professor of Cybersecurity at the University of New South Wales, Bengaluru.
+My research interests include hardware security, quantum information, quantum networks, AI for material science, wireless optical and cellular networks, computer architecture and space cybersecurity.

 Sponsored Research